William M. Gray: Climate change

 Following Gray's retirement from CSU's faculty, he took a stance against anthropogenic global warming.
 Gray claimed that scientists supported the scientific consensus on climate change because they were afraid of losing grant funding and promoted by government leaders and environmentalists seeking world government.
 Although he agreed that global warming was taking place, he argued that humans were only responsible for a tiny portion and it was largely part of the Earth's natural cycle.
 In June 2011, Gray wrote a paper directed at the American Meteorological Society, opposing their embrace of anthropogenic global warming.

+While his thoughts on climate change were well-known among his students and presented at several conferences, they were never published in the peer-reviewed literature.

 Peter Webster, a Georgia Institute of Technology professor, was part of the anonymous peer review on several of Gray's National Science Foundation proposals.
 In every case he has turned down the global warming research component because he believed it was not up to standards, but recommended that Gray's hurricane research be funded.
-Webster, who has co-authored other scientific papers with Gray, is also critical of Gray for his personal attacks on the scientists with whom he disagreed.
+Webster, who co-authored papers with Gray, was critical of Gray for his personal attacks on the scientists with whom he disagreed.

 Awards and honors

-Throughout his career, Gray received multiple awards for his pioneering research and mentorship:
+Throughout his career, Gray received several awards for his pioneering research and mentorship: